 Creatine supplements is again another aspect that I have found many young people, who start body-building, getting confused about.
+Like glutamine or L-Glutamine, many of my students ask me about creatine.
 Let me start, point by point, that would help you get a clear picture about creatine.

 Creatine Supplements: What is Creatine?

 Produced naturally by our body and abundantly found in fish and meat, creatine is an organic acid that supply energy to muscle cells during any intense physical activity.
 It is synthesized mainly in our liver from methionine, arginine and glycine, the three amino acids.
 The reason creatine supplements are used is that it improves our physical performance and is usually known to be safe for us.